-Displays the current user ID, user name, access level and user status.
+Displays the current user ID, user name and access level.

 Operation: Click the Edit button of the desired entry, and you can edit the corresponding user information.
 After modifying the settings, please click the Modify button to make the modification effective.
 Access level and user status of the current user information can't be modified.